dinosec/ubertooth-install/README.md

 This script requires Internet access and will donwload multiple software packages to the current directory.

-*IMPORTANT*: This script has not been updated, and will not be updated in the future, as the current Kali Linux Rolling version (e.g. 2017.3), already has the latest Ubertooth & libbtbb packages (e.g. 2017-03-R2).
+*IMPORTANT*: This script has not been updated since version 2015-10-R1, and will not be updated in the future, as the current Kali Linux Rolling version (e.g. 2017.3), already has the latest Ubertooth & libbtbb packages (e.g. 2017-03-R2).
 Ubertooth tools packet captures work by default with the latest Wireshark versions (see Ubertooth 2017-03-R2 release notes).
 Us the latest Kali Linux version

 # Version:
 2015-10-R1